Home » Cryptocurrency Trading Guide

 Why trade cryptocurrencies?

-Despite the negative publicity the cryptocurrency market has had since its emergence, many people still trade it.
+Despite the negative publicity the cryptocurrency market has had since its emergence, many people still trade crypto.
 What attracts people to the cryptocurrency market?
 Well, here are some reasons you may want to try out the market:

 open 24/7The cryptocurrency market is open 24/7 – Unlike the stock market that opens and closes during the weekdays, the cryptocurrency market is open all day and all year – you can trade it any time and anywhere.
 Interestingly, you can use trading algos to stay active in the market all the time.

 Easy to open an accountEasy to open an account – It’s easy to start trading crypto compared to stocks.
 For example, you do not have to bring numerous documents to open an account.
 Some exchanges will only require your email to sign in.
+That said, depending on your country of residence, you may be asked to complete a KYC process before you start trading crypto.

 Wide varietiesWide varieties of assets to trade – The cryptocurrency market has developed a lot, despite its relatively young age.
 Most product offerings that are found in the stock market can now be traded in the cryptocurrency market.
 Some of these products include leveraged tokens, options, futures, CFDs (Contract for Difference), and swaps.
-Any kind of derivatives you are looking to trade is available in the cryptocurrency market.
+Any kind of derivative you are looking to trade is available in the cryptocurrency market.

 Market volatilityMarket volatility – The volatility in the cryptocurrency market can be seen as a positive thing for traders.
 Let’s ignore the negatives for now; the cryptocurrency market can produce quick gains.
 An increase in volatility means more trading opportunities for you.